meshery/meshery/README.md

   - Meshery can be deployed either on/off the mesh.
   - If deployed on the same Kubernetes cluster as the mesh, you dont have to provide a kubeconfig file.
   - Review the yaml and make necessary changes as needed for your cluster.
+  - In the UI please use `meshery-istio:10000` for the Mesh Adapter Location when configuring Kubernetes from within Meshery.

 ### Running Meshery on Docker
 - We have a docker-compose.yaml file which can be used to spin up the services quickly by running: